PippoRJ/hugo-refresh/README.md

 * [highlightjs-line-number.js](https://github.com/wcoder/highlightjs-line-numbers.js/) was added to have the line number at the beginning of each line of code in a code sections of a post.

-* An option was added to show the date of the last modification in a post.
+* An option is added to show the date of the last modification in a post.

+* Several other options are added to the content of a post.

-* A shortcode was added to resize the images and save bandwidth in a post content.
+* A shortcode is added to resize the images and save bandwidth in a post content.

+* A shortcode is added to show multiple tabs.

+* Four shortcodes are added to show code: inline, in page, in page wide, in tabs.

+* The loaders images are now processed with `resources.ExecuteAsTemplate` so that they take the main colour of the theme (defined in `config.yaml`)

+* All the js and css files are loaded locally, i.e., not loaded from third party sites.